Child Support – Tucson Divorce Lawyers of AZ Family Law Team, PLLC

 Along with divorce and custody fights comes the obligation to make child support payments as ordered by a court.
 Child support is something that may be an obligation for a parent even if that parent was never married to the other parent.
 Whether or not a child’s parents are divorced is not as important as ensuring the child is properly cared for, and the purpose of child support payments is to provide the financial support a child needs in order to maintain a certain quality of life.
-Because child support matters can be just as heated as divorce and custody matters, it is important to consider speaking with one of the Tucson divorce lawyers of Barr Law Firm, PLLC.
+Because child support matters can be just as heated as divorce and custody matters, it is important to consider speaking with one of the Tucson divorce lawyers of AZ Family Law Team, PLLC.
 Our highly seasoned family law attorneys help clients resolve child support matters on a regular basis, and have the resources available to help you in the same way.

 When addressing child support matters, it is always best if parents can agree upon who has the obligation to make child support payments, and what amount those payments should be.
 However, it is common for parents to disagree as the obligation to make child support payments may continue until the child reaches the age of eighteen, and will be one of the most important obligations in one parent’s life.
-At Barr Law Firm, PLLC we have experience helping parents reach agreements outside of the courtroom, and if agreements cannot be made, our attorneys advocate on behalf of their clients to the fullest extent possible inside the courtroom.
+At AZ Family Law Team, PLLC we have experience helping parents reach agreements outside of the courtroom, and if agreements cannot be made, our attorneys advocate on behalf of their clients to the fullest extent possible inside the courtroom.

 Factors Considered When Determining Child Support Obligations in Arizona